rojinnew/Museum_Recommender/README.md

 #### Running

-Download the repository and start up the server in that directory using the following command:
+Download the repository and start up the server in src directory using the following command:

 python -m http.serever 8000